MPIBGC-TEE/persam/air/Incubations/README.md

    vi.
 Calculate the dry matter content.
 For that use the formulas in air/Procotols/Incubations_WHCmax.docx that are already programmed in the second sheet of the template (air/Templates/Incubations_Water_holding_capacity.xlsx).

+2. Determine the soil water absorption:

+   i.
+Close the open bottom of the Falcon tubes with mesh material and seal them with rubber bands.

+   ii.
+Weigh the Falcon tubes and write the weight in the template (air/Templates/Incubations_Water_holding_capacity.xlsx).

+   iii.
+Weigh 15 g of sieved soil in the Falcon tube and write the weight.

+   iv.
+Put a towel in the first crystallizing dish and place the Falcon tubes in (mesh downwards).

+   v.
+Fill the dish with distilled water (ratio 1:2, water height: soil height).

+   vi.
+Cover the dish with a paper towel overnight.

+   vii.
+The next day, fill a second crystallizing dish with sand (at least 1cm high) and put the tubes in for 30 min for draining.

+   viii.
+Weigh the tubes and write the weight.

+   ix.
+Calculate the WHCmax.
+For that use the formulas in air/Procotols/Incubations_WHCmax.docx that are already programmed in the second sheet of the template (air/Templates/Incubations_Water_holding_capacity.xlsx).

 ## Incubations